Because there are multiple parts to Medicare, there are several sets of rules on when you can enroll.

-Keep in mind that if you’re eligible for Medicare but don’t sign up, you may be subject to late enrollment penalties.
-And because there are multiple parts to Medicare, there are several sets of rules
+If you’re eligible for Medicare but don’t sign up, you may be subject to late enrollment penalties, so it’s important to know the rules for enrollment periods.

 When Can I first Sign Up for Medicare?

 Since people turn 65 every day, Medicare offers everyone a seven-month enrollment window around their 65th birthday for all components – Part A, Part B, Part C (Medicare Advantage), and Part D (prescription drugs).

 For example, if you turn 65 in September, you can enroll in Medicare from June to December.